Frequent-flyer program: Other purchases

 Frequent-flyer programs may offer points through other means, such as purchasing food or merchandise sold by an affiliated company.
 American engineer David Phillips gained attention in 2000 for purchasing $3,140 of Healthy Choice pudding to earn him 1,253,000 AAdvantage miles.

 Elite status

 Occasionally, airlines may offer double elite-qualifying mile (EQM) promotions, which speeds up a member's status ascension (or retention) by reducing flight mileage requirements.

 Some carriers also require frequent flyers to spend a set amount of money on tickets before they are eligible for elite status.
 This is in addition to the miles-flown requirements that are already in place.
 Delta switched to revenue-based elite status requirements in January 2014, United in March 2015, with American Airlines the last of the three US legacy carriers to switch on August 1, 2016.
 This has led to some frequent flyers devaluing those programs over others, as the changing model can be less rewarding to frequent flyers.
-To date no UK frequent flyer scheme has sought to operate in such a fashion, with both Virgin Atlantic and British Airways opting for the traditional method of granting tier points based on the miles flown and class of travel.
+British Airways retained distance- and cabin-based tier points until 1 April 2025, when it moved to awarding tier points on the amount spent.